 And now the bad news: The Portuguese original was almost 200 pages.
 The English abridgement is just 60 pages.
 Going by Mark Twain’s introduction to the American edition, that version must have been longer—maybe even unabridged.

-The English version, even in abridged form, has picked up many fans over the years: take here, and here, and finally here—headlined “The Carolino Effect”, a phrase which deserves to come into general use.
+The English version, even in abridged form, has picked up many fans over the years: take here, and here, and here, and finally here—headlined “The Carolino Effect”, a phrase which deserves to come into general use.
 It has been reprinted many times, and can be found in a free Kindle edition bearing the description:

 This book was converted from its physical edition to the digital format by a community of volunteers.

 The phrase “a community of volunteers” is Amazon’s boilerplate for any text that was taken from Project Gutenberg, whether or not it was actually produced by Distributed Proofreaders (the volunteers).
 This particular text happens to have been a solo production.